taisei-project/taisei/doc/BUILD.rst

 You can use ``llvm-mingw`` too, or you can check if your distro has any ``mingw64`` cross-compiler toolchains available as well.
-That's is just the one that works for us.
+That's just the one that works for us.

 Additionally, you can install `nsis <https://nsis.sourceforge.io/Main_Page>`__